CJFariss/World-Politics/README.md

 # POLSCI 160: Introduction to World Politics

 > *Education shall be directed to the full development of the human personality and to the strengthening of respect for human rights and fundamental freedoms.
-It shall promote understanding, tolerance and friendship among all nations, racial or religious groups, and shall further the activities of the United Nations for the maintenance of peace.* — Universal Declaration of Human Rights, Article 26.2. [https://www.ohchr.org/en/human-rights/universal-declaration/translations/english](Full english text of the UDHR). [https://www.ohchr.org/en/human-rights/universal-declaration/universal-declaration-human-rights/about-universal-declaration-human-rights-translation-project](578 transactions of the UDHR).
+It shall promote understanding, tolerance and friendship among all nations, racial or religious groups, and shall further the activities of the United Nations for the maintenance of peace.* — Universal Declaration of Human Rights, Article 26.2.
+[Full english text of the UDHR](https://www.ohchr.org/en/human-rights/universal-declaration/translations/english).
+[578 transactions of the UDHR](https://www.ohchr.org/en/human-rights/universal-declaration/universal-declaration-human-rights/about-universal-declaration-human-rights-translation-project).

 ## Course Information